WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Corona Arch Trail, Utah, April 13, 2005.

-Notice what a great difference there is between the width and length of the ray flowers on the just opened bud in the background and those on the fully mature flower in the foreground.
+Notice what a great difference there is between the width, length, and orientation of the ray flower petals on the just opened bud in the background and those on the fully mature flower in the foreground.
 Many members of the Sunflower family show this contrast.
-Descriptions of plants almost always give you the characteristics of the mature flower.
+Descriptions of plants in professional floras almost always give you the characteristics of the mature plant.
+Also see the photograph of Hymenoxys hoopesii.

 Tetraneuris ivesiana